Norton Abrasives: Origins and history

-One of the largest keys to the growth of the company was Norton's 1900 expansion into the machine tools industry.
+Norton's 1900 expansion into the machine tools industry contributed to its growth.
 Through partnership with Charles H. Norton, the company founded the Norton Grinding Company division.
-The company specialized in the production of stationary grinding machines, an alternative to expensive workmen, which were capable of producing high volume, working with extremely heavy materials, and grinding with an unbelievable tolerance.
+The company specialized in the production of stationary grinding machines, an alternative to expensive workmen, which were capable of producing high volume, working with extremely heavy materials, and grinding with a high tolerance.
 Initially, with minimal product need, Norton's Grinding division saw little success, but the American industrial needs of World War I and the American automobile industry boom began a period of explosive growth.
-In 1904, Norton employee Aldus Higgins invented a water-cooled furnace, which was crucial to the company's success at the time.
+In 1904, Norton employee Aldus Higgins invented a water-cooled furnace, which contributed to the company's success at the time.

 In 1914, Henry Ford's purchase of thirty-five Norton Grinders prompted Ford to remark that "the abrasive processes are basically responsible for our ability to produce cars to sell for less than a thousand dollars.
 Were it not for these processes these same cars would cost at least five thousand dollars, if indeed they could be made at all."
 With 95 percent of an automobile's moving parts requiring grinding, the automotive industry soon became Norton's biggest customer.
 With a resistance to grinding innovation, Norton gradually lost most of its industry market share by the mid-1950s.

-In 1931, Norton completed its first acquisition, when it purchased the Behr-Manning company of Watervliet, New York.
-This purchase added coated abrasives and sandpaper to Norton's line, which, going forward, would be two of Norton's more successful products.
-In the mid-1950s, with sales over $30 million, Behr-Manning was fully absorbed into Norton.
 In 1962, Norton became a publicly held company.
-Descendants of founders John Jeppson and Milton Higgins managed the company until the 1970s, including John Jeppson II.

-Since 2009, Norton has been a chief sponsor and abrasive supplier for both the United States Men's and Women's Olympic luge teams.
+Since 2009, Norton has been a sponsor and abrasive supplier for both the United States Men's and Women's Olympic luge teams.
 Both teams competed under Norton sponsorship in the 2010 Vancouver Winter Games.

-Norton was also a leader in the design and building of grinding machines for mass production.
+Norton also contributed in the design and building of grinding machines for mass production.

-Products

-Norton's key areas of manufacture in the abrasives market are bonded abrasives, coated abrasives, non-woven abrasives, superabrasives, and specialty non-Abrasive products.

-Environmental Record

-In 1988, Norton instituted an industrial recycling plan for which it has received a number of awards.
-Norton's retail abrasive products are packaged with 100% recycled materials containing 25% post consumer waste.

-In 2009, Saint-Gobain was recognized with an Energy Star Partner of the Year award by the U.S. EPA as well as a Global 100 Sustainable Company designation by the World Economic Forum.
-In day-to-day operations, a number of Saint-Gobain Abrasive plants have completed or are in the process of completing ISO 9000 quality certification and use FSC paper from managed forests.